CTask1/Sepulcher/docs/README.md

 - Mana points: 15
 - Cannot wear armor
 - Disadvantage with non-magic weapons
-- Magical Resilience: Wizards regain health equal to mana points used for spells.
+- Use mana points to cast spells
-- Spells
     - Fire Bolt
         - Only used in combat
         - Burns the enemy